Avoid suspension for global selling account?

 There exists no way how to detach the sites from each other.
 Even if these were disconnected, they would be still linked.
 Amazon uses numerous factors to link accounts, including e-mail address, phone number, bank account, credit card, inventory, SKU patterns, IP address usage patterns…

-I’m thinking about transferring the business account in US to an Llc (which I have to open ), just to be on the safe side.
+I’m thinking about transferring the business account in US to an Llc (which I have to open :slight_smile: ), just to be on the safe side.
 But on other hand, that Llc (or another EU company. maybe) it will be linked to my residential address, name, IP address…).
 Could this be a solution?

 Once a link is created, it cannot be disconnected.
 Any accounts that are connected to you by either e-mail address, phone number, bank account, credit card, inventory, SKU patterns, IP address usage patterns remain on Amazon’s watchlist.